 For strategic reasons, claims, defences and arguments relating to the "substantially all the trade" references in Article XXIV:8(b), are not to be raised or developed by the participants in their written or oral submissions.
-In addition, the participants are not be expected to provide any economic discussion or assessment under Article XXIV:5, since they were not provided with any data.
-They should nonetheless know the legal test.
 Moreover, claims, defences and arguments relating to Article XX of the GATT 1994 to justify any of the potential inconsistencies invoked in this dispute, are not to be raised or developed by the participants in their written submissions.
 Finally, the participants should assume that the CHIMEHA FTA does cover substantially all the trade.
 The participants should also assume that Haito does face real balance-of-payment (BOP) problems and has imposed effective BOP import restrictions.